ardaeren27/ballistics-2D-conduction/README.md

-# Use the function call from "Main" script instead of running each section seperately #
+# Use the function call from "Main" script instead of running each section separately #